Guide summary

 Ranked picks plus buyer routing

-The shortlist stays ranked, but the decision path also tells readers when to leave the broad list for OLED, gaming, size, value-tier, or panel-choice guidance.
+The shortlist stays ranked, but the decision path also tells readers when to leave the broad list for OLED, gaming, size, budget-friendly picks, or panel-choice guidance.

 Notable alternatives and next clicks